User Reviews for Tamoxifen

 Also known as: Emblon, Genox, Nolvadex, Nolvadex D, Soltamox, Tamofen, Tamone, Tamosin, Tamoxen, Tamoxifen Hexal

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.
+Learn more about Tamoxifen.

 14 users found this comment helpful.

 "I've been on tamoxifen for 3 1/3 years.
 In the beginning I was fine, but as years went on I began time have extreme fatigue, feels like it's hard to swallow at times, anxiety, can't drive due to lack of focus, and hot flashes.
 Oh, I forgot that I gained a lot of weight and I take Zumba classes.
 I told the dr. that I'm having a hard time driving and he just dismisses what I say.
 The nurse said that there was another patient complaining about the same thing.
 I have 6 1/2 more years on this medicine.
 I'm doing my best!"